|Ivan Albright painted a series of self-portraits at the end of his life.|

 Though sharp lines also prick.
 Even as I was applauding Rick, I had to pause, first thinking of when my alcoholism memoir came out, and some idiot at the Tribune wrote a column saying, in essence, "Gee, where's my addiction, so I can get a book contract?"
 Making writing such a book seem boorish.
 A tarter version of the sentiment lauding Bowie for keeping mum (I responded to him with something along the lines of, "You know, Anne Frank did very well with her book, too, though I would hesitate, if I were you, from envying her publishing success too much, because there are other factors you are not considering.")

 The idea that too many are too public about being sick ignores the value of writing about illness.
-And it lumps together all the sick individuals posting graphic updates from their hospital rooms on Facebook with creative works like Evan Handler's novel of surviving cancer and Sloan-Kettering, "Time on Fire."
+And it lumps together all the sick individuals posting graphic updates from their hospital rooms on Facebook with creative works like Evan Handler's novel of surviving cancer despite the ham-handed care he gets at Sloan-Kettering, "Time on Fire."
 I give it to every friend who gets cancer, because it's both funny and useful.

 Third, there is a general value to publicizing illness, in that it takes away stigma.
 People didn't talk of having cancer, not because they were being discreet, but out of shame.
 It was a seen as a death sentence and a personal failing.
 Just as gay people stepped out of the closet to demand funding for HIV research and civil rights for themselves, so people who talk about their illnesses normalize them, and remind us that sickness is part of the life, and deserves attention.